japila-books/apache-spark-internals/docs/overview.md

 Apache Spark's https://jaceklaskowski.gitbooks.io/spark-structured-streaming/[Structured Streaming] and https://jaceklaskowski.gitbooks.io/mastering-spark-sql/[SQL] programming models with MLlib and GraphX make it easier for developers and data scientists to build applications that exploit machine learning and graph analytics.

-At a high level, any Spark application creates *RDDs* out of some input, run xref:rdd:index.adoc[(lazy) transformations] of these RDDs to some other form (shape), and finally perform xref:rdd:index.adoc[actions] to collect or store data.
+At a high level, any Spark application creates *RDDs* out of some input, run rdd:index.md[(lazy) transformations] of these RDDs to some other form (shape), and finally perform rdd:index.md[actions] to collect or store data.
 Not much, huh?

 You can look at Spark from programmer's, data engineer's and administrator's point of view.
 And to be honest, all three types of people will spend quite a lot of their time with Spark to finally reach the point where they exploit all the available features.
 Programmers use language-specific APIs (and work at the level of RDDs using transformations and actions), data engineers use higher-level abstractions like DataFrames or Pipelines APIs or external tools (that connect to Spark), and finally it all can only be possible to run because administrators set up Spark clusters to deploy Spark applications to.

 It is Spark's goal to be a general-purpose computing platform with various specialized applications frameworks on top of a single unified engine.

-NOTE: When you hear "Apache Spark" it can be two things -- the Spark engine aka *Spark Core* or the Apache Spark open source project which is an "umbrella" term for Spark Core and the accompanying Spark Application Frameworks, i.e. Spark SQL, link:spark-streaming/spark-streaming.adoc[Spark Streaming], link:spark-mllib/spark-mllib.adoc[Spark MLlib] and link:spark-graphx.adoc[Spark GraphX] that sit on top of Spark Core and the main data abstraction in Spark called xref:rdd:index.adoc[RDD - Resilient Distributed Dataset].
+NOTE: When you hear "Apache Spark" it can be two things -- the Spark engine aka *Spark Core* or the Apache Spark open source project which is an "umbrella" term for Spark Core and the accompanying Spark Application Frameworks, i.e. Spark SQL, spark-streaming/spark-streaming.md[Spark Streaming], spark-mllib/spark-mllib.md[Spark MLlib] and spark-graphx.md[Spark GraphX] that sit on top of Spark Core and the main data abstraction in Spark called rdd:index.md[RDD - Resilient Distributed Dataset].

 == [[why-spark]] Why Spark